 - The medio-lateral incision is made at an angle.
 It is less likely to tear through to the anus, but it takes longer to heal than the median cut.

-Your doctor will then deliver the baby through the enlarged opening.
+Your health care provider will then deliver the baby through the enlarged opening.

-Next, your doctor will deliver the placenta (afterbirth).
+Next, your provider will deliver the placenta (afterbirth).
 Then the cut will be stitched closed.